andrewconnell/node-ps-assessment/README.md

-ps-course
+ps-assessment
 =========
-Intended to be used in creating & validating course *.meta file for [Pluralsight](http://www.pluralsight.com).
+Intended to be used in creating & validating a module's assessment question file for [Pluralsight](http://www.pluralsight.com).
 Specifically you can do the following things with this package:

 - create assessment questions pragmatically
 - extract questions from a Pluralsight `*.meta` file format